trel/irods_client_rest_cpp_beast/README.md

 ##### Configuration

-The required configuraiton for this plugin is as follows:
+The required configuration for this plugin is as follows:

 ```json
 "configuration": {